shom-fr/woom/docs/start.rst

 This file helps you configure tasks:

-* Their content with the environment name (declared in the :file:`hosts.cfg`  file), the run directory, the shell command line(s) to be executed and the exit signals to trap.
+* Their **content** with the environment name (declared in the :file:`hosts.cfg`  file), the run directory, the shell command line(s) to be executed and the exit signals to trap.
+* The files that are expected to be created by the task and that are named **artifacts**.
-* Their submission arguments with using a scheduler, like the queue and the resources.
+* Their **submission arguments** when using a scheduler, like the queue and the resources.

 See the :mod:`configobj` :ref:`specifications <cfgspecs.tasks>` for this configuration.

 In the following example, four tasks with arbitrary names are specified in the configuration file.
 The command lines use jinja patterns such as ``{{ data_dir }}``, which are filled with entries from both the ``[params]`` section of the :file:`workflow.cfg` file and the default entries provided by the workflow (:ref:`inputs_dict`).
-Some of the tasks here use a ``prepost`` environment which must be declared in the :file:`hosts.cfg` configuration file.
+Some of the tasks here use an environment named "prepost", that must be declared in the :file:`hosts.cfg` configuration file.

 .. literalinclude:: samples/tasks.cfg
     :language: ini